 With only three weeks left until his two best friends leave for college, Billy Joe robs his cotton farmer boss, Giff, in order to pay for one last blow-out weekend in Corpus Christi, Texas.
 Arriving home from the weekend, the teens find the consequences of Billy Joe’s actions brutal.
 Now Billy Joe, Bobby, and Sue will be taken on a ride that will test love, heartbreak, trust, and crossing that permanent line from adolescence into adulthood.

-tiff.net/festival, by phone Monday to Friday from 10am to 7pm ET at 416.599.TIFF or 1.888.599.8433, or visit the box office in person from 10am to 10pm ET at TIFF Bell Lightbox, Reitman Square, 350 King Street West, until August 19.
+Purchase Festival ticket packages online 24 hours a day at tiff.net/festival, by phone Monday to Friday from 10am to 7pm ET at 416.599.TIFF or 1.888.599.8433, or visit the box office in person from 10am to 10pm ET at TIFF Bell Lightbox, Reitman Square, 350 King Street West, until August 19.
 The 38th Toronto International Film Festival runs from September 5 to 15, 2013.

-TIFF is a charitable cultural organization whose mission is to transform the way people see the world through film.
+About TIFF TIFF is a charitable cultural organization whose mission is to transform the way people see the world through film.
 An international leader in film culture, TIFF projects include the annual Toronto International Film Festival in September; TIFF Bell Lightbox, which features five cinemas, major exhibitions, and learning and entertainment facilities; and innovative national distribution program Film Circuit.
 The organization generates an annual economic impact of $189 million CAD.
 TIFF Bell Lightbox is generously supported by contributors including Founding Sponsor Bell, the Province of Ontario, the Government of Canada, the City of Toronto, the Reitman family (Ivan Reitman, Agi Mandel and Susan Michaels), The Daniels Corporation and RBC.
-For more information, visit tiff.net
+For more information, visit tiff.net.

 The Toronto International Film Festival is generously supported by Lead Sponsor Bell, Major Sponsors RBC, L'Oréal Paris, Visa and Audi, and Major Supporters the Government of Ontario, Telefilm Canada and the City of Toronto.